joshatron/Tak-Java/README.md

 CLI based tak game that will implement a neural net AI The details for the AI can be found [here](tak-ai/README.md).
-There will also be a server for people to play online.
+There is also be a server for people to play online, detailed [here](tak-server/README.md).

 To install: